Canadian Food Inspection Agency

 Intent of the process

-A qualified pool of candidates will be established to staff positions across Canada.
-This pool of candidates may be used to staff positions with similar qualifications, with various language requirements, various conditions of employment and/or various tenures including term appointments, indeterminate appointments, acting appointments and/or assignments.
+A qualified pool of candidates will be established.
+This pool of candidates may be used to staff positions with similar qualifications, with various language requirements, various conditions of employment and/or various tenures including term appointments, indeterminate appointment, acting appointments and/or assignments.

 Positions to be filled: